mikeizbicki/ucr-cs100/assignments/ec/ec-reading/README.md

 You may also suggest another book that you think has hacker value.
 If I agree, I'll add it to the list.

 **IMPORTANT:** If you've already read one of these books, that doesn't count.
 Read a different one.
+In addition, you may only read one of these books for extra credit during the quater.